hirshagarwal/Sophos/README.md

 ## Layers
 There are two types of objects currently available - Fully Connected Layers and Activation Layers Fully connected layers are feed forward layers in which the input size and number of neurons are specified.
+On creation the weights of a fully connected layer are randomly initialized.
 Activation Layers specify an activation function.
 Currently the implemented functions are Heaviside, ReLU and Sigmoid.

 Example: